Skip to main content

 Blend the Sounds in Order

 To read a CVC word, children say each sound and then blend them together.
 For map, they say /m/ /a/ /p/ and then say map.
+The sounds need to stay in order from left to right.

 This is called decoding because the reader is using letter sounds to read the word.
+At first, decoding may sound slow.
+That is normal.
+Accuracy comes before speed, and smoothness grows with practice.

 Example /s/ /i/ /t/ becomes sit.